ethereum/EIPs/EIPS/eip-1.md

 For each new EIP that comes in, an editor does the following:

 - Read the EIP to check if it is ready: sound and complete.
-The ideas must make technical sense, even if they don't seem likely to be accepted.
+The ideas must make technical sense, even if they don't seem likely to get to final status.
 - The title should accurately describe the content.
 - Check the EIP for language (spelling, grammar, sentence structure, etc.), markup (Github flavored Markdown), code style